darkharasho/gw2_tools/README.md

 ```

 Persistent data (configurations and builds) will appear under `gw2_tools_bot/data/` after you run the bot locally.

+## Managing RSS feed subscriptions

+Guild moderators can use the `/rss` command group to mirror updates from community news sites, patch notes, or other feeds into a Discord channel:

+1. Run `/rss set` with a unique name, the feed URL, and the channel where updates should be posted.
+The bot validates the feed and stores the most recent entry so it does not repost historical content.
+2. Use `/rss list` to review the configured feeds for the current guild.
+Each subscription is isolated, so feeds configured in one server never appear in another.
+3. Remove a subscription with `/rss delete` when it is no longer needed.
+The bot stops polling and deletes the stored metadata for that feed.

+The RSS poller wakes up every 10 minutes.
+When it finds new entries it posts a rich embed containing the headline, summary, publication time, and link to the original article.

 ## Running the bot with PM2